- What are the legal requirements for private foundations wishing to make cross-border grants?

 International grantmaking requirements for public charities are significantly less onerous than those for private foundations, yet public charities still have a fiduciary duty to ensure that grant funds are used exclusively for charitable purposes.
 Although they are not required to do so, most public charities follow the grantmaking rules for private foundations.

 The Pension Protection Act of 2006, signed into law by President Bush on August 17, 2006, introduced new rules for international grants made from donor-advised funds.
 International grantmaking from donor-advised assets now requires equivalency determination or expenditure responsibility.
 While the Council is seeking guidance as to what expenditure responsibility means for public charities, the regulations for private foundations provide some guidance.
-Visit the Council website for detailed background information and updates on this topic

 The suggested approach by the Council on Foundations for public charities that do not use donor-advised funds for their international grantmaking is as follows: